alex/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* It can be used to adjust content size, spacing, color and font or add decorative features, such as animations or split content into columns.

 Page Rendering
 --------------